nhsconnect/prm-funnel/_charts/extract-ack-codes/jan2019/vision-to-emis-extract-ack-codes.markdown

-            "15: A-B-A EHR Extract Received and Stored As Suppressed Record", "17: A-B-A EHR Extract Received and rejected due to wrong record or wrong patient", "21: EHR Extract message not well-formed or not able to be processed", "28: Non A-B-A EHR Extract Received and rejected due to wrong record or wrong patient" ]
+            "15: A-B-A EHR Extract Received and Stored As Suppressed Record", "17: A-B-A EHR Extract Received and rejected due to wrong record or wrong patient", "21: EHR Extract message not well-formed or not able to be processed", "28: Non A-B-A EHR Extract Received and rejected due to wrong record or wrong patient", "None"
+          ]
 items: [
-            5564,
+            5572,
             6,
             2,
-            331,
+            332,
             4,
             66,
-            8
+            8,
+           3203
       ]
 ---
 A chart representing the ExtractAckCodes for messages from the sender to the requestor.